DLTER Reality Types help you understand the pattern you tend to fall back on when life changes.

 Dimensional Anchor and Horizon Breaker represent a stable IN/EX blend on the Perception axis.

-Translation: “liminal” doesn’t mean unclear.
-It means you can stabilize near the midpoint on a key dimension—real mode, real strengths.
+Translation: a blend type does not mean unclear.
+It means your pattern can stabilize near the midpoint on a key dimension.

 Type